 An indicator light on the outlet illuminates when power is provided to the outlet and no system fault is detected.
-The outlets will not operate when the ignition is off or the plug is not fully seated into the outlet.
+The outlets will not operate when the ignition is off, the DC/AC switch is not pressed, or the plug is not fully seated into the outlet.